MrNooberDude/re-plants-vs-zombies/tools/CheatCodes.md

 - `w`: Add a Newspaper Zombie.
 - `F`: Add a Balloon Zombie.
 - `n`: If the stage has a pool, add a Snorkel Zombie.
-- `c`: Add a Traffic Cone Zombie.
+- `c`: Add a Conehead Zombie.
 - `m`: Add a Dancer Zombie.
-- `h`: Add a Pail Zombie.
+- `h`: Add a Buckethead Zombie.
 - `D`: Add a Digger Zombie.
-- `p`: Add a Polevaulter Zombie.
+- `p`: Add a Pole Vaulter Zombie.
 - `P`: Add a Pogo Zombie.
 - `R`: If the stage has a pool, add a Dolphin Rider Zombie.
-- `j`: Add a Jack in the Box Zombie.
+- `j`: Add a Jack-in-the-Box Zombie.
-- `g`: Add a Gargantuar Zombie.
+- `g`: Add a Gargantuar.
-- `G`: Add a Redeye Gargantuar Zombie.
+- `G`: Add a Giga-Gargantuar.
-- `i`: Add a Zamboni Zombie.
+- `i`: Add a Zomboni.
 - `C`: Add a Catapult Zombie.
-- `1`: Kill the top plant at (0,0) and trigger the ZombieAtePlant event.
+- `1`: Kill the top plant at (0,0) and trigger the `ZombieAtePlant` event.
 - `B`: Set the fog blown countdown to 2200.
-- `t`: If BobSled cannot be added, set the ice timer and minimum X position for a random row.
-Then, add a BobSled Zombie.
+- `t`: If Bobsled cannot be added, set the ice timer and minimum X position for a random row.
+Then, add a Bobsled Zombie.
 - `r`: Spawn zombies from graves.
-- `0`: Add 100 sun money.
+- `0`: Add 100 sun.
-- `9`: Add 999999 sun money.
+- `9`: Add 999999 sun.
 - `$`: Add 100 coins.
-- `-`: Subtract 100 sun money.
-If the sun money becomes negative, set it to 0.
+- `-`: Subtract 100 sun.
+If sun becomes negative, set it to 0.
 - `%`: Switch the screen mode.
 - `M`: Adjust the music burst override.
 - `Ctrl+End` : Crash the game and set the countdown for the next wave or zombie to 1.